homan-uppu/writing/2-Essays/Winners take all.md

 The greater the leverage, the more our differences are magnified and the more clear it will be that for some games, some just have an unfair nature given advantage.
 We cannot compete with them if they choose to cultivate their advantage.
 Life is unfair.

 It's dangerous to make life completely fair at birth because that would mean wiping out our individual mutations that make us unique.
 We underestimate the impact of our biology on our personalities, perspectives, emotions.
 If we succeed at making birth fair, our species will fail because we will not have the diversity required to survive.
-Our job is to find our unique, nature given strengths and double down on them, not eliminate our differences.
+Our job is to find our unique, nature given differences and double down on them, not eliminate them.

 Outside of unfairness of birth, we've come a long way.
 Even in many of the poorest communities around the world, many kids have the ability to create, and speak their minds in ways their grandparents couldn't dream of.
 They have access to knowledge through the internet that is barely any less than the richest kid in the world.

 Yet, the rich child who has access to better personalized feedback, more competent peers, a stronger safety net, and more supportive parents, has an unfair advantage.
 We must give everyone the rich kid's advantage.

-By solving fairness we will not have similar outcomes because our activities are complex, leading to differences in ability no matter how hard you train, and small differences in ability lead to disproportionately large differences in outcomes due to greater compounding.
+By solving fairness we will not have similar outcomes, but rather greater inequality because more people will have access to greater leverage and they will help us more rapidly increase leverage.
+And greater leverage increases difference in outcomes for the same difference in ability.

 ---